 As you can probably tell, sleep apps tend to make a lot of promises.
 But are we dreaming if we think they could actually work?

-Dr David Cunnington, a sleep physician from the Sleep Health Foundation, stressed that most sleep tracking apps had not undergone scientific evaluation.
+Dr David Cunnington, a specialist sleep physician and the co-director of Melbourne Sleep Disorders Centre, stressed that most sleep tracking apps had not undergone scientific evaluation.

-“There’s never been a validation study to prove that they can measure sleep,” Dr Cunnington told Canstar.
-“At a common sense level, something that sits on your bedside table and by measuring sounds tells you what your brain – a very complex organ – is doing, sounds like a bit of a stretch.”
+“At a common sense level, something that sits on your bedside table and by measuring sounds tells you what your brain – a very complex organ – is doing, sounds like a bit of a stretch,” Dr Cunnington told Canstar.

 In extreme circumstances, there’s also the potential that sleep tracking apps could cause sleep-related anxiety.
-In 2017, a report from researchers in Chicago even coined the term ‘orthosomnia’ to describe a condition where patients using sleep trackers self-diagnose sleep disorders and become obsessed with achieving the ‘perfect sleep’.
+Researchers have even coined the term ‘orthosomnia’ to describe a condition where patients using sleep trackers self-diagnose sleep disorders and become obsessed with achieving the ‘perfect sleep’.

 Whether a sleep tracking app will be useful for you will depend largely on why you are using it and how you interpret the data, Dr Cunnington said.